Information access representations and social capital in networks: Experiments Part III: Large networks

-Given the results on the DBLP network, we proceed to analyzing the Google Scholar network by using uniform random sampling to choose the nodes in $I$ when determining $R^I_\alpha$.
-We choose the size of $I$ to be $m = 632$ since that is the square root of the total number of nodes in the network.
-This simple heuristic for sample size selection was found to be an effective size choice in the previous section on the DBLP dataset which had $2,123$ nodes (where a sample of $46$ nodes produced a close approximation to the clutering with the full dataset).

-Using the same experimental setup as described in Section \ref{sec:setup}, we considered the histograms showing the prevalence of varying $p_{ij}$ values within the information access signatures.
-Since creating these sampled signatures was slow, we were only able to vary over a few $\alpha$ values; the results are shown in Figure \ref{fig:gscholar}.
-Based on this analysis, results will be shown for all four of these $\alpha$ values.
+Recall from Section \ref{sec:data} that the Google Scholar network has $391,642$ nodes.
+We choose the size of $I$ to be $b = 632$ since that is the square root of the total number of nodes in the network.
+This simple heuristic for sample size selection was found to be an effective size choice in the previous section on the DBLP dataset which had $2,123$ nodes (where a sample of $46$ nodes produced adjusted rand indices of at least $0.99$ on most $\alpha$ values indicating essentially the same clustering as would have been calculated using the full information access representation).
+Using the same experimental setup as described in Section \ref{sec:setup}, we considered the histograms showing the prevalence of varying $p_{ij}$ values within the information access signatures varying over $\alpha \in \{ 0.01, 0.03, 0.05, 0.4 \}$.
+The resulting range of probabilities includes $\alpha$ values that generate low, medium, and high spreading scenarios, as desired.
 The silhouette values and elbow method plots were generated for the chosen $\alpha$ values, and all methods determined that $k=2$.
+Full results of these experimental setup experiments can be found in Appendix \ref{apx:gscholar}.

-We ran the experiment for calculating the information access signatures on a shared computing computer cluster.
-The run time depends on the availability of node resources as well as variables such as $\alpha$, but on average the run time for calculating the probabilities based on a single seed node is roughly $5$ minutes for the Google Scholar dataset, which makes it about $2$ days to run for all $632$ sampled seed nodes for a specific $\alpha$.

-We investigate the correlation between clusterings and a network's external information access measure.
-In particular we look at the probability distribution of external information over different clusters.
-As before, we use the Kruskal-Wallis test to determine if the distribution of external information access measure are similar across clusters (see Figure \ref{fig:gscholar}).
-We find evidence across all $\alpha$ values that the distribution of citation counts and $h$-index values is different between clusters in the information access clusterings.
+Information access signatures were calculated on a shared computing cluster, with run time depending on the availability of node resources as well as $\alpha$.
+On average the run time for a single seed node was roughly $5$ minutes, for a total of approximately $2$ days to generate the information access representation for a specific $\alpha$ given the seed size of $632$.
+As before, we investigate the correlation between clusterings and the Google Scholar network's external information access measure.
+We use the Kruskal-Wallis test and find evidence ($p < 10^{-7}$) across all $\alpha$ values that the distribution of citation counts and $h$-index values is different between clusters in the information access clusterings.